 |CACR17||Relating to initiative and referendum powers.
 Providing that initiative and referendum powers shall be reserved to the people of the state.||Support|

 |CACR18||Relating to recall elections.
 Providing that the general court may authorize recall elections.||Support|

 |HB1433||Requiring disclosure of federal income tax returns by presidential and vice-presidential candidates.||Oppose|

 Video will soon be available for several of these hearings on the New Hampshire Libertas YouTube channel.
-We are also tracking the committee recommendations of bills we have targeted and on which we have provided testimony.
-You can find those updates here.
+You can find updates on committee recommendations, and actions by the House and Senate, on legislation we are tracking, here.

 – OR –

 President, New Hampshire Libertas

 The mission of New Hampshire Libertas is to advocate for minimal government and maximum human freedom by weighing all legislation against the litmus of our principles and responding accordingly by testifying in legislative hearings, holding court with individual legislators, and crafting liberty-minded legislation.

 Our goal is to acquire a mere $5,000 per year in contributions from people like you to help pay for travel and administrative expenses.
 If you are interested in helping fund New Hampshire Libertas, you can start with a recurring contribution of as little as $5 a month.
 Every contribution helps bring us that much closer to achieving our goals and ensuring liberty in our lifetime.